-Housing: Mount Sinai owns several apartment buildings in the vicinity of the Medical Center, which are used for professional housing.
+Housing: Mount Sinai owns several apartment buildings in the vicinity of the hospital, which are used for professional housing.
 Household size is a factor in determining housing assignments.
 Accommodations include furnished bedrooms in shared suites in the Residence Hall, as well as studios and one- and two-bedroom apartments.
-All are located in proximity to the Medical Center.
+All are located in proximity to the hospital.

 - Basic dental coverage, a prescription drug plan, and a vision plan at no cost to the house officer;

 - Enhanced dental plans and family coverage available with a cost-sharing deductible;

 - Short- and long-term disability, workers' compensation, life insurance, and accidental death and dismemberment insurance for our house officers;

 - Dependent care and tax sheltered annuity plans;

 - Malpractice insurance is covered for all residents.

 Salaries by year

 Vacations: In recognition of the heavy clinical demands on residents, vacations are considered an essential component of the schedule.
 Residents receive four weeks of vacation per year.
 While every effort is made to provide vacations that accommodate individual needs and preferences, time for vacation is scheduled based on the clinical needs of the department.